MKP157/R2D2/README.md

 Using the API reference in the final report, try and explore how to use R2D2 from here.

 Further, to run benchmarking tests, run the Python scripts included in the `src` folder.

+## Copyright Disclaimer
+The character R2D2 and their likeness do not belong to me.
+The [art I have used](https://pixabay.com/vectors/ai-generated-robot-r2d2-character-8898448/) available to anyone for free use and permitted modification under the [Pixabay Content License.](https://pixabay.com/service/license-summary/)